 5 Wine Flaws That Can Actually Be Very Good

-In tasting wine, it’s helpful to know to pick out the good from the flawed.
+When tasting wine, it’s helpful to know how to distinguish the good from the flawed.
 This can be a tricky pursuit, since (ideally) we don’t often come across examples of various wine flaws.
 After all, each person has a different natural threshold of perception.

-In wine there are 7 primary flaws.
-But what’s interesting is that winemakers can often use some of these flaws to benefit the wine or create different flavors.
+In wine, there are seven primary flaws.
+However, what’s interesting is that winemakers can often utilize some of these flaws to enhance the wine or create distinct flavors.
 Today, we’ll go over 5 of those very faults.

 Of course, sometimes a flaw really is a flaw, so we’ll also teach you how to spot the difference.